 - Holds all typical Toiletry items and more.

-- Additonal Side Pocket.
+- Additional Side Pocket.

-- Side Loops for Hanging up.
+- Side Loops for Hanging Up.

 - Lasts Forever if cared for, try not to get it wet, Adventure Ready or Organic Eco Home use.